 Do I need health insurance?

 Yes, all international students are required to opt-in (enroll) in the College’s health insurance plan.
-See the Student Health Insurance page for more information.
-All students also need to pay a student health services fee.
-Learn more information about the student health services fee.
+View the Student Health Insurance page for more information.

 What is housing like on campus?

-Freshmen live in Somers Hall, which provides dorm and suite rooms for more than 400 students.
+Freshmen live in Somers Hall, which provides dorm and suite rooms for students.
 Somers Hall also includes Greenview Dining Room, laundry facilities, lounges and kitchenettes.
-Please see the Residential Life website for more information about the housing available on campus.
+View Campus Housing for more information about first-year and upper-class housing available on campus.

 Are there student clubs?

-The College of St. Scholastica has more than 65 student clubs.
+St. Scholastica has a variety of clubs to meet the interest of students.
 View a list of the clubs and organizations on campus.